 Part of the Company's office building was leased to subsidiaries and other related parties in a lease term of one year.
-The rental incomes for the years ended on December 31, 2020, and 2019, were NT\$3,206 thousand and NT\$2,482 thousand, respectively.
+The rental incomes for the years ended on December 31, 2021, and 2020, were NT\$6,825 thousand and NT\$3,206 thousand, respectively.

 - 6. Others - (1) The Company signed an agreement for the surface right to a land in Pingtung in the second half of the year 2011.
 According to the agreement, the payments for the surface right to be received before the end of the agreement and when the agreement is extended were in the amount of NT\$31,464 thousand and NT\$16,000 thousand, respectively.
 The total amount was NT\$ 47,464 thousand over a period of thirty years.
-For the year ended December 31, 2019, all rights and obligations related to the identified lease asset were transferred to the subsidiary. - (2) In 2020 and 2019, the Company donated NT\$5,500 thousand and NT\$4,000 thousand to Yu San Foundation, a syndicate legal entity, for the promotion of the foundation's business. - (3) For the year ended on December 31, 2019, sales of the Company's assets to the related parties amounted to NT\$1,429 thousand before tax, and the related payables were settled as of December 31, 2019. - (3) Key management personnel transactions
+For the year ended December 31, 2020, all rights and obligations related to the identified lease asset were transferred to the subsidiary. - (2) In 2021 and 2020, the Company donated NT\$6,000 thousand and NT\$5,500 thousand to Yu San Foundation, a syndicate legal entity, for the promotion of the foundation's business. - (3) In 2021, the Company received NT\$929 thousand as remuneration for providing mall planning services to its subsidiaries, which was recorded under other gains or losses. - (3) Key management personnel transactions